Neural Feature Learning in Function Space

 \subsubsection{Discrete Data}

 The simplest case for dependence learning is when $X$ and $Y$ are both discrete with small alphabet sizes $|\cX|$ and $|\cY|$.
-In this case, we can design neural extractors with idea expressive powers.
-Suppose $\cX = \{1, \dots, |\cX|\}$, then we can express $f \in \spcn{\cX}{k}$ on $\cX$ by first mapping each $i \in \cX$ to $i$-th standard basis vector in $\mathbb{R}^{|\cX|}$, also referred to as ``one-hot encoding'' in practice, and then applying a linear function $\mathbb{R}^{|\cX|} \to \mathbb{R}^{k}$ to the mapped result, which we implement by a linear layer.
+In this case, we can design neural feature extractors with ideal expressive powers.
+Suppose $\cX = \{1, \dots, |\cX|\}$, then we can express $f \in \spcn{\cX}{k}$ on $\cX$ by first mapping each $i \in \cX$ to $i$-th standard basis vector in $\mathbb{R}^{|\cX|}$, also known as the ``one-hot encoding'' in practice, and then applying a linear function $\mathbb{R}^{|\cX|} \to \mathbb{R}^{k}$ to the mapped result, which we implement by using a linear layer.
 Then, any $f \in \spcn{\cX}{k}$ can be expressed in this way by setting corresponding weights in the linear layer.
 Similarly, we can express $g \in \spcn{\cY}{k}$ using another linear layer.

 In the experiment, we set $|\cX| = 8$, $|\cY| = 6$, and randomly generate a $P_{X, Y} \in \cP^{\cX \times \cY}$.
 We generate $N = 30\,000$ training samples from $P_{X, Y}$, and learn $k = 3$ dimensional features $f, g$ by maximizing $\Hs(f, g; \cnest)$.
 Then, we normalize each $f_i, g_i$ to obtain corresponding estimations of $f_i^*$, $g_i^*$, and $\sigma_i$ by applying \eqref{eq:f:g:simga:i}.
 We show the estimated features and singular values in \figref{fig:exp:discrete}, which are consistent with the corresponding theoretical values computed from $P_{X, Y}$.